TheLanguageArchive/RELISH-LMF/README.md

 - features can identify the ISOcat data categories they use using `@dcr:datcat` for features and `@dcr:valueDatcat` for feature values (where applicable); this is also [supported](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-att.datcat.html) by TEI feature structures
-- the `@type` which indicates that Lemma is a subclass of Form
+- the `@type` which indicates that *Lemma* is a subclass of *Form*

 Notice that the annotating the individual feature instantiations with data categories quickly becomes highly redundant.
 In general it's advised to annotate a resource schema.
 However, in (RELISH) LMF the schema (DTD or Relax NG) can only specify feature structures in a generic way.
 Fortunately, the TEI feature structure representation also supports feature system declarations.
-RELISH LMF supports a tei:fsdDecl element under LexicalResource.
+RELISH LMF supports a `tei:fsdDecl` element under `LexicalResource`.
 The examples include an instance document showing this.

 Note: At the time of writing TEI P5 2.1.0 doesn't support `@dcr:datcat` on